BobbyRyterski/stacksondeck/Readme.md

 application state is backed up to disk (`--database`).
 You may also wish to override the Rundeck user name to suit your environment (`--username`).

+**N.B.** SOD merges a Chef node's environments, roles, and tags into Rundeck tags.
+This behavior is not currently configurable.

 ## Usage